 Caution

-Flush the toilet and wait to see how high the water rises against the indicator line.
-You may need a couple of attempts to get it right.
+Flush the toilet and watch the tank refill.
+Check the new water level against the overflow tube.
+You may need to make fine-tune adjustments to get it exactly right.

 What You Need